Greece vs Caribbean (CBI)Golden Visa, side by side — 2026

 The honest tradeoffs

-- − Citizenship requires 7 years + Greek language B1
+- − Citizenship requires 7 years, B1 Greek and a history/culture exam

 - − All five programs raised minimums to $200k+ in 2024 by regional MoU

-- − Increased due diligence — Russians, Belarusians, Iranians excluded
+- − Enhanced due diligence — Russians, Belarusians, Iranians excluded

 - − EU visa-free status under review (UK already requires ETA)